autodesk-forks/MaterialX/source/MaterialXContrib/MaterialXMaya/README.md

 ## LookdevX integration

-The MaterialXNode plug-in integrates with LookdevX or any other editor that can open MaterialX document files.
+The MaterialXMaya plug-in integrates with LookdevX or any other editor that can open MaterialX document files.
 To enable the integration with the LookdexX editor, set the `MAYA_MATERIALX_EDITOR` option variable to the path of the editor executable, for example:

 ```MEL
 optionVar -stringValue MAYA_MATERIALX_EDITOR "D:/LookdevX/bin/LookdevX.exe"